LightbulbCat/twitter-es-api-practice/README.md

 # twitter-es-api-practice

-A small sample to use twitter and elasticsearch API
+A small exsample to use twitter and elasticsearch API

 ## Usage
 ### Download